Code-Institute-Submissions/Pic-Phonics/README.md

 Javascript code snippet to create an audio element directly from Javascript using an Audio constructor which calls the play method.
 I then set up an event listener on the 'Click for Letter Sound' button that would call the set Audio function when clicked.
 Each audio sound now plays with its corresponding question when the button is pressed.
 This code snippet was found on [Stack Overflow](https://stackoverflow.com/questions/9419263/how-to-play-audio)

+Javascript code used for to solve issue with disabling the event listener on the choices once an answer had been selected to the question.[Stack Overflow](https://stackoverflow.com/questions/48082982/how-do-i-disable-all-radio-buttons-after-select)

 - **_MDN Web Docs_**
 This Javascript code solution was used to resolve the issue I had with 'for each' loop  I had set up on on the nodelist used for the user choice selction.
 This solution helped to stop the loop from skipping every second question in the game and was sourced on [MDN Web Docs](https://developer.mozilla.org/en-us/docs/web/API/Document/querySelectorAll)